mylesotoole/Install-SmartTube/README.md

 ### How it works:

 - Connects to your Android TV via the ADB feature in Android Platform Tools.
-- Downloads latest SmartTube release from GitHub and pushes it to your Android TV..
+- Downloads latest SmartTube release from GitHub and pushes it to your Android TV.

 <hr>